 Once the plantains are peeled, slice them in 1 inch (roughly, 26mm) thick slices.
 Fry them in the oil for about 3 minutes or until they turn golden.
 Once they’re golden, remove them from the oil and place them on paper towels to remove excess oil.
 Keep the oil in the pan hot.

-I hate to sound overly enthusiastic but this bowl of Nyonya Laksa is literally bursting with flavors.
-The creamy and rich coconut milk blending with the distinct taste of red curry paste, the citrus punch of lemongrass, plus a little bit of spicy kick, and your taste buds enjoy a glorious feast.
+I hate to sound overly enthusiastic but this bowl of Nyonya Laksa is literally bursting with flavours.
+The creamy and rich coconut milk blends with the distinct taste of red curry paste, the citrus punch of lemongrass, plus a little bit of spicy kick, and your taste buds enjoy a glorious feast.

 It turns out that Nyonya Laksa is a dish that transcends a very interesting history of a marital union between two regions.

-So there you have it from Laksa two ways to Swiss fondue traveling for food is a great way to see the world.
+So there you have it from Laksa two ways to Swiss fondue travelling for food is a great way to see the world.
 If you are a foodie at heart you may like these posts.
 Interested in more foodie travel favourites?